jaimerodriguez/holodemo/README.md

 	1.Transform.Position = **0,0,0**
 	2.Clear Flags = **Solid Color**
 	3. Background = **Black = RGBA (0,0,0,255)**
-4. Add an ARCamera to our scene.
-You can drag it from Vuforia/Prefabs/ArCamera.prefab Configure the following properties:
+4. Add an **ARCamera** to our scene.
+You can drag it from Vuforia/Prefabs/ArCamera.prefab Configure the following properties in the ARCamera GameObject.
 	1. Transform.Position = **(0,0,0)**
 	2. World Center Mode = **CAMERA**
 	3. Central Anchor Point = **MainCamera**  [Drag our scene's MainCamera here]